semio-community/semio-community.github.io/docs/react-migration-plan.md

   - react and react-dom are at ^19.2.0.
   - @astrojs/react integration is installed and enabled in astro.config.ts.
 - Routing and data:
-  - Routes are primarily .astro files under src/pages/**.
+  - `.astro` files now primarily serve as thin routers/head wrappers; every static page renders a React module from `src/react-pages/**`, and dynamic slugs only keep `.astro` for `astro:content` + hydration directives.
-  - Data fetching is centralized in src/data/** modules and used in .astro routes (good baseline).
+  - Data fetching remains centralized in src/data/** modules and is only called from the `.astro` routes (good baseline).
 - Hydration/interactivity:
-  - Interactive components exist (navigation, search, tooltips/popovers) implemented in React TSX.
+  - Interactive components (navigation, search, person popovers, events grids) are implemented in React TSX; hydration relies on explicit `client:*` directives attached in the `.astro` route or `SiteShell` (e.g., `Header client:load`, `EventsSections client:load`, `PersonPopover client:idle`).
-  - No explicit, codified hydration policy yet (client:* directives applied ad hoc).
+  - Hydration policy is documented in `docs/hydration-policy.md`; default remains SSR-only React pages with targeted islands for specific interactions.
 - Layout:
-  - The primary layout is src/layouts/Base.astro; there is no React equivalent yet.
+  - `SiteShell.astro` is the shared layout wrapper; it renders the React ThemeProvider/SkipLink/Header/Footer set and hydrates only the background + header.
 - Content and images:
   - Astro Content Collections with Zod schemas in src/content.config.ts.
   - MDX entries under src/content/**.